 Our Media Consultant and fund raiser

 Our Media Consultant, Roger Stamp, works with us on the planning and funding stages of our projects and gives admin support to Elaine Chalmers-Brown.
-He is an ex BBC journalist with wide experience in the arts and with arts based projects
+He is a BBC journalist with wide experience in the arts and with arts based projects